 Bus driver appreciation

 For many of our students, the bus driver is the first school-related person that our kids see.
 He or she make a difference on a daily basis in the educational experience for our children.
+I am very grateful that USD 113 has dedicated men and women who fulfill this need for our kids.

 When you see that yellow bus coming down the road, please set aside your busyness and take a moment to appreciate the importance of the bus driver to the lives of our kids.
 No other position has the tremendous responsibility for student safety than the drivers of our buses.
-On a daily basis, they are charged with the safe transportation of the most precious cargo that exists — our children.
+On a daily basis, they are charged with the safe transportation of the most precious cargo that exists, our children.